ibnuda/fpmortals/manuscript/complete.md

   final case class XString(text: String) extends XNode
 ~~~~~~~~

-Given the nature of XML it makes sense to have separate encoder / decoder pairs
-for `XChildren` and `XString` content.
-We could provide a derivation for the
-`XChildren` with Shapeless but we want to special case fields based on the kind
-of typeclass they have, as well as `Option` fields.
-We could even require that
-fields are annotated with their encoded name.
-In addition, when decoding we wish
-to have different strategies for handling XML element bodies, which can be
-multipart, depending on if our type has a `Semigroup`, `Monoid` or neither.

 Dikarenakan sifat dari XML, akan masuk akal bila kita memiliki pasangan penyandi /
 pembaca sandi untuk konten `XChildren` dan `XString`.
 Kita dapat menyediakan
 sebuah derivasi untuk `XChildren` dengan Shapeless, namun kita ingin sebuah